Christoph33one/post-plan-travel/README.md

 ![](src/assets/readme-images/MoreDropDown.png)

+### NavBar:
+For a reusable Navigation point I have implemented a Navbar component to be used on all pages thoughout the website.
+This helps in organizing and presenting additional features.

+### Assest
+The Asset component displays assets with a spinner, image, or message.
+It accepts props for each type and applies CSS styling for consistency.

+### Avatar
+The Avatar component renders an image with optional text overlay.
+It supports customizing the image source, height, and text content.
+The component applies CSS styling defined in the Avatar.module.css file.

 ### NotFound:
 The NotFound component is useful for displaying a custom error page when a user navigates to a non-existent or unavailable page.
 It improves user experience by providing a clear message and visual representation of the error, helping users understand and navigate back to valid content.